The Kinetic Classroom Professional Development Platform

 It's an exciting time in neuroeducation, as we now have the research to inform high-quality interventions to strengthen children's executive function skills.

-We currently have one on-demand executive function & self-regulation course available to clinicians, therapists, teachers, occupational therapists, speech pathologists, physical education teachers, and allied professionals.
-We will be teaching our courses in the US, Europe, and Canada in person in 2023-2025.
+We currently have one 6-hour on-demand executive function & self-regulation course available to clinicians, therapists, teachers, occupational therapists, speech pathologists, physical education teachers, and allied professionals.
+We will be teaching our courses in the US, Europe, and Canada in person in 2025-2026.

 DO YOU KNOW?